se-edu/se-book/cppToJava/inheritance/objectClass/text.md

 </box>

-**You can override the `toString` method in your classes** to provide more meaningful string representation of the objects of that class.
+**You can override the `toString` method in your classes** to provide a more meaningful string representation of the objects of that class.

 <box>